ColmCharlton/resume-website-demo/1.1-resume-website-s3/resume-website-s3/terraform/README.md

 - **SES** for email identity verification.
 - **CloudWatch Dashboard** for monitoring.
 - **CodePipeline** for CI/CD integration with GitHub.
+- **Kinesis Data Stream** for CloudFront real-time logging (CloudWatch Logs is not supported for real-time logs via Terraform).

+## CloudFront Logging Notes

+- **S3 Logging**: Not supported in new AWS accounts with ObjectOwnership=BucketOwnerEnforced.
+The S3 bucket for CloudFront logs is commented out in `main.tf`.
+- **Real-time Logging**: Configured to use a Kinesis Data Stream.
+Only supported fields are included in the log config.
+See `main.tf` for details.
+- **Unsupported Fields**: Only use fields supported by AWS for real-time logging.
+See AWS documentation for the latest list.

 ## Notes